breez/breez-sdk-docs/src/guide/receive_onchain.md

 </section>
 </custom-tabs>

+It's important to be aware that the swap information provided includes maximum and minimum limits.
+Users must be informed of these limits because if the amount transferred to the swap address falls outside this valid range, the funds will not be successfully received via lightning.
+In such cases, a refund will be necessary.

 ## Get the in-progress Swap

 Once you've sent the funds to the above address, the SDK will monitor this address for unspent confirmed outputs and use a trustless submarine swap to receive these into your Lightning node.
 You can always monitor the status of the current in-progress swap using the following code: